No Mayo Egg Salad with Dill Pickles and Yogurt

 How to stop egg salad from getting watery?

 To keep your egg salad from getting watery, avoid adding too much lemon juice or pickle juice.
 Start with half the recommended lemon juice, then adjust acidity gradually.
-If the consistency starts to thin, switch to adding chopped pickles for tang or zest more lemon for brightness without the extra liquid.
+If the consistency starts to thin, switch to adding chopped pickles or zest more lemon for brightness without the extra liquid.

 How to thicken egg salad?